L-a-c-a/geoprojekt/README.md

 It's format is:

 `{ "dbkoord": { "url":"jdbc:postgresql://pici:5433/geo", "usr":"geo", "pwd":"***" } }`
 or wherever is your database.

-(TODO: the server's port could also be configurable.
-Now it's 8000 wired in.)
+Optionally also `, "port": 8001` to set the server's port.
+Default is 8000.

 _Running:_ by